gerhardfechteler/Nonlinear-Factor-Model/README.md

 - nDFM_simulator : simulates data from a nonlinear dynamic factor model and makes oracle predictions

-autoencoder:

-Autoencoder class.
+autoencoder: Autoencoder class.
 Inherits from the keras.models.Sequential class.
 Can be used to train an autoencoder, encode data and decode previously encoded data.
 Available methods:
 - train: Trains an autoencoder with specified architecture and given data.
 - encode: Encodes data based on the trained network.
 - decode: Decodes encoded data based on the trained network.

-The methods encode and decode can be used only after training.

 TimeSeriesMLP: